Stone Weight Calculator – Granite, Marble & Natural Stones

 - Select "Custom Density" from the stone type dropdown

-- Enter specific density value in kg/m³
+- Enter a specific density value in kg/m³

 - Useful for stones not in the preset list or when you have an exact density from the supplier